VenturaNotes/Knowledge/- Topics/string (python).md

 - `   hello.lstrip()` $\to$ `hello`
 ### Characteristics
 - Immutable

+### Description
+- Strings are [[immutable]] meaning their values cannot be changed after they're created
+	- This means you cannot modify a character at a specific index.
+		- #comment For example, with the string "hello", you can't interchange "h" and "e" without creating a new string
+- When a string is modified, a new string object is created instead of altering the original one
 ## Source [^1]

 | x value                | Intention                          | Command              | Output      |